Gallilus/VisualScript-Editor-Extention/README.md

 # VisualScript-Editor-Extention
-Godot plugin for a better Visual script experience

-A series of additions to the VisualScript Editor to provide less friction when ariving from GDScript
+**A series of additions to the VisualScript Editor to provide less friction when ariving from GDScript**

 Extendend select propertys
   By default not all property's are available for selection.